wilsonmar/wilsonmar.github.io/_posts/2017-03-03-python-install.md

 There is what can be a confusing conflict of choice here for installing Python and its package manager.

-   * NOT recommended is the manual approach of <a href="#PackagInstallerz">download Python installer from python.org</a>, even though that's the method described in various (obsolete) websites and books.

-   <a target="_blank" href="https://www.python.org/downloads/mac-osx/">https://www.python.org/downloads/mac-osx</a>
+   * Even though that's the method described in various (obsolete) websites and books, NOT recommended is the manual approach of <a href="#PackagInstallerz">download Python installer from python.org</a>: <a target="_blank" href="https://www.python.org/downloads/mac-osx/">https://www.python.org/downloads/mac-osx</a>

-   * <a href="#easy_install">easy_install</a> is an environment manager.
    <br /><br />

+   <a href="#easy_install">easy_install</a> is an environment manager.
    <a target="_blank" href="http://stackoverflow.com/questions/1213690/what-is-the-most-compatible-way-to-install-python-modules-on-a-mac">
    One writes</a>:
-   "Avoid easy_install or pip to install a Python package that needs a library used by non Python programs, such as Qt bindings (PySide)" or django<a target="_blank" href="https://www.dabapps.com/blog/introduction-to-pip-and-virtualenv-python/">*</a>.
+   "Avoid easy_install or pip to install a Python package that needs a library used by non Python programs, such as Qt bindings (PySide)" or Django<a target="_blank" href="https://www.dabapps.com/blog/introduction-to-pip-and-virtualenv-python/">*</a>.

-   PROTIP: So if you must use easy_install, delete it after.
+   PROTIP: If you must use easy_install, delete it after.

 Alternatively, use a package manager.
 CAUTION: <a target="_blank" href="http://stackoverflow.com/questions/33874084/how-can-i-resolve-a-conflict-between-homebrew-and-macports-or-fink">MacPorts, Fink, and Homebrew do not coexist well on the same machine</a>.